LiorSinai/liorsinai.github.io/_posts/2021-11-05-quaternion-1-intro.md

 \end{aligned}
 $$

-We now have four different formulas which are based on four different branches of mathematics (Euclidean geometry, linear algebra and complex numbers, quaternions) with multiple different types of multiplications (scalar multiplication, quaternion multiplication, dot products, vector cross products and matrix multiplication), yet these formulas all represent the same physical rotation and will result in identical vectors $\vec{v}_r$.
+These are four different formulas which are based on four different branches of mathematics (Euclidean geometry, linear algebra and complex numbers, quaternions) with multiple different types of multiplications (scalar multiplication, quaternion multiplication, dot products, vector cross products and matrix multiplication), yet these formulas all represent the same physical rotation and will result in identical vectors $\vec{v}_r$.
-It is possible through tedious calculations to show that these compact formulas are all equal by using the definitions of the various types of multiplications and expanding them out.
-This fact can also be numerically verified.

 For a comparison of all formulas in Julia, please see this repository: [Rotations.jl][RotationsLior].